-Update: is the COVID-19 lockdown affecting your approach to holiday and absence management?
+Update: is COVID-19 affecting your approach to holiday and absence management?

-Watch our recent webinar on managing absence and holidays during lockdown with guest speaker, HR director and business owner Tracey Hudson: https://www.myhrtoolkit.com/webinar-holiday-absence-management-lockdown
+Watch our recent webinar on managing absence and holidays during lockdown and beyond with guest speaker, HR director and business owner Tracey Hudson: COVID-19 Webinar: Absence and holiday management during/after lockdown

 Encouraging staff to take annual leave has become more important than ever before.
 In fact, in March 2019 the UK government launched a holiday pay campaign, as part of their Good Work Plan, to ensure all workers use the annual leave they are entitled to.
 This came about in response to worrying levels of misunderstanding from employers and employees alike about holiday entitlements, particularly for workers with irregular hours.